The tree strategy

 Content creation is reflected by all the factors that were mentioned above.
 Who is your target audience?
 What social media platforms are you trying to target?
 What do you want to tell your audience with your content?

 The content can be a blog, picture, video, post, podcast, interview, infographic, case study, webinar, and much more.
 Your target audience responds to a certain type of content better and to some type worse – test it and give your target audience what they really care about.
 On the internet, you will find plenty of tools and a great deal of inspiration to help you create content.
 Check out how your competition is doing and be better.
 Give your content juice and life.
 Remember, you don’t create content for your own good feelings about using your creative-self, but for the good of user to seeing the content.
-Quality content will bring the user some emotions or valuable information, choose what function your content will fulfill.
+Quality content will bring the user some emotions or valuable information, choose what function your content will fulfil.

 Step Seven: Measure